unexpectedpanda/retool/docs/retool-1g1r.md

 support into ROM managers to select titles based on the user's region and language preferences.
 It was, at the time, enough.

-As DAT files became more detailed, 1G1R caoability failed to keep pace.
+As DAT files became more detailed, 1G1R capability failed to keep pace.

 ## The problems with ROM manager 1G1R and parent/clone DAT files